 Is affiliate marketing worth it?

 Yes, affiliate marketing is worth it.
-The affiliate marketing industry is estimated to grow from $5.4 billion in 2017 to $8.2 billion by 2022, according to Statista.
+The affiliate marketing industry is estimated to grow to $8.2 billion by 2023, according to Statista.
 Affiliate marketing is inexpensive to start and carries low risk compared to other online business models.

 What are the top affiliate networks?